hgleung/vm-manager/README.md

 ## Notes
 - The simulation assumes that the disk contains valid data for non-resident page tables and pages.
 - The logic for loading a page from disk is a placeholder, as the project focuses on address translation and page fault handling.

-## Contact
-For questions or issues, please contact the course staff or open an issue in your course repository.